bmarwell/j9kwsolver/README.md

 ## Build Status
 [![Build Status](https://travis-ci.org/bmhm/j9kwsolver.svg?branch=next)](https://travis-ci.org/bmhm/j9kwsolver)
+**Broken**, because the json interface of 9kw is just awful at the moment.
+Return type is often text/html, png is being sent as binary data.

 An Open Source solver tool for 9kw.eu captcha service.

 ## Goal
 Providing a stable, open source, Java API for 9kw captcha service.
 A GUI might be added some time later (v2.0 or so).

 ## Features